mikeizbicki/cmc-csci040/topic_05_Python_FileManipulation/README.md

-# Week 05: Unicode + files
+# Topic 05: Unicode + files

 <img width=400px src=vomiting_emoji.png />

 You can find an explanation of this comic at <https://www.explainxkcd.com/wiki/index.php/1813:_Vomiting_Emoji>

+**Announcements:**

+1. Review quiz Thursday.

+    8 problems, each worth 1 point.

+1. Overall, grades are good.

+    1. Median 90%, low 80%.

+        Current points: 38

+        Markdown compiler points: 16 (40%)

+    1. If you missed points on a lab, I wrote in sakai why and what to do to resubmit for full credit.

+## Lecture Notes

-**Monday:** Unicode
+Unicode

 1. Unicode is the international standard for representing text as numbers.

     *References:*

-    1. Python tutorial: https://realpython.com/python-encodings-guide/ (**this is our main "textbook" and you are responsible for all the material in this link**)
+    1. Python tutorial: <https://realpython.com/python-encodings-guide/> (**this is our main "textbook" and you are responsible for all the material in this link**)

 1. This information is not in the textbook.